02NRA/Practice_API_Querying_Steam/README.md

 # New_Records_Hub
- A better way to handle all the data that was in my Google Sheets
+ This repo is starting as some practice querying third party APIs, but I hope to expand it to be a better way to handle all the data that was in my Google Sheets.
+I started with the Steam Web API :)

 # Prerequisites